An0nshy/dockerized-symfony/README.md

 Phpmyadmin: localhost:8081

 If you want to change the Enviorment you can change the settings in the .env file in the root directory.

+How to use:

+- docker exec -it webserver_php_1 bash
+- .bin/console [command]

+Or you have composer localy installed.

+- go/to/your/DockerContainer
+- ./bin/console [command]